 - Qualified Clinical Data Registries (QCDRs) are new as of 2014, but their origin can be traced back to the Tax Relief and Health Care Act of 2006 in which Congress established the Physician Quality Reporting Initiative (PQRI).
 This initiative offered physicians a 1.5% payment bonus for reporting data on their quality of care to the Centers for Medicare and Medicaid Services (CMS).
 This initiative was made permanent and renamed as the Physician Quality Reporting System (PQRS) with the Medicare Improvement for Patients and Providers Act of 2008.

 - QCDRs were established in 2014 as an alternative method for providers to meet their PQRS requirements.
 The idea behind a QCDR is that specialists, who know their field the best, should be the ones to determine which quality measures are relevant to their specialty.
 In a QCDR, instead of picking from the PQRS measures list, providers can create their own list of quality measures, subject to CMS approval.
-Once CMS approves this list, it can be used in place of the standard PQRS measures to meet PQRS requirements.
-For anesthesiologists, this means they can have 9 measures, NOT be subject to the uncertainty of the MAV process, and choose measures that are both relevant to their specialty AND that can be collected more easily with less expense.
+Once CMS approves this list, it can be used in place of or in conjunction with the standard MIPS measures to meet MIPS requirements.

 - The Problem: The Affordable Care Act of 2010 changed PQRS by replacing incentive payments with penalties for non-participation starting in 2013.
 In addition, the payment reductions for a given year are based on participation 2 years prior.
 For example, a group’s PQRS participation performance in 2013 determines whether they are penalized with a payment reduction in 2015.
 A schedule showing incentives and penalties is shown below: